Who'd know a band

 You're gonna carry that weight... carry that weight a long time...

-"Good Night".
+- "Good Night" from The White Album.
 Although the song itself is usually considered sappy and maudlin, after the emotional rollercoaster that is the entirety of The Beatles, climaxing with the... preceding song, it's just some sort of sweet, simplistic release, restoring your sanity when you need it most.
 In its own way, it's the perfect closer for the album.

-"The Fool on the Hill" is extremely sad, both lyrically and musically.
+- "The Fool on the Hill" from Magical Mystery Tour is extremely sad, both lyrically and musically.

 - The Concert for George, all of it.
 Especially tearjerking since it has Paul and Ringo playing together like the old days in George's remembrance.

 - Ringo's last visit to George.
 George was incredibly sick at the time and could only lie down.
 Ringo was visiting him and was trying to explain that he couldn't stay because his daughter had a brain tumor and he needed to be with her in Boston.
 Supposedly, George's last words to Ringo were: "Do you want me to come with you?"